dotnet/runtime/docs/coreclr/project-docs/linux-performance-tracing.md

 	The compressed trace file is now stored in the current working directory.

 # Resolving Framework Symbols #
 Framework symbols need to be manually generated at the time the trace is collected.
 They are different than app-level symbols because the framework is pre-compiled while apps are just-in-time-compiled.

-The easiest way to generate framework symbols is to have perfcollect do it for you automatically when the trace is collected.
-To do this, crossgen must be present on the collection machine and located next to libcoreclr.so.
-This can be done manually using the following steps:

-1. Download the CoreCLR nuget package.
-A simple way to do this is to create a self-contained version of your application using the dotnet CLI:
+For code like the framework that was precompiled to native code, you need a special tool called crossgen that knows how to generate the mapping from the native code to the name of the methods.

+Perfcollect can handle most of the details for you, but it needs to have the crossgen tool and by default this is NOT part of the standard .NET distribution.
+If it is not there it warns you and refers you to these instructions.
+To fix things you need to fetch EXACTLY the right version of crossgen for the runtime you happen to be using.
+If you place the crossgen tool in the same directory as the .NET Runtime DLLs (e.g. libcoreclr.so), then perfcollect can find it and add the framework symbols to the trace file for you.

+Normally when you create a .NET application it just generates the DLL for the code you wrote, using a shared copy of the runtime for the rest.
+However you can also generate what is called a 'self-contained' version of an application and this contains all runtime DLLs.
+It turns out that the crossgen tool is part of the Nuget package that is used to create these self-contained apps, so one way of getting the right crossgen tool is to create a self contained package of any application.

+So you could do the following
+   >```bash
+   > mkdir helloWorld
+   > cd helloWorld
-	> ```bash
+   > dotnet new console
    > dotnet publish --self-contained -r linux-x64
-	> ```

-	This will create a bin/*/netcoreapp2.0/Linux-x64/publish directory which contains all of the files required to run your app including the .NET runtime and framework.
-As a side-effect, the dotnet CLI downloads and extracts the CoreCLR nuget package.
-You should be able to find crossgen at:

-	> ```bash
+   >```
+Which creates a new helloWorld appliation and builds it as a self-contained app.
+The only subtlty here is that if you have multiple versions of the .NET Runtime installed the instructcions above will use the latest.
+As long as your app also uses the latest (likely) then these instructions will work without modification.

+As a side effect of creating the self-contained application the dotnet tool will download a nuget package called runtime.linux-x64.microsoft.netcore.app and place it in the directory ~/.nuget/package/sruntime.linux-x64.microsoft.netcore.app/VERSION, where VERSION is the version number of your .NET Core runtime (e.g. 2.1.0).
+Under that is a tools directory and inside there is the crossgen tool you need.

+The crossgen tool needs to be put next to the runtime that is actually used by your application.
+Typically your app uses the shared version of .NET Core that is installed at /usr/share/dotnet/shared/Microsoft.NETCore.App/VERSION where VERSION is the version number of the .NET Runtime.
+This is a shared location, so you need to be super-user to modify it.
+If the VERSION is 2.1.0 the commands to update crossgen would be
+   >```bash
-	> ~/.nuget/packages/runtime.linux-x64.microsoft.netcore.app/2.0.0/tools/crossgen
+   > sudo bash
-	> ```
+   > cp ~/.nuget/packages/runtime.linux-x64.microsoft.netcore.app/2.1.0/tools/crossgen /usr/share/dotnet/shared/Microsoft.NETCore.App/2.1.0

-2. Copy crossgen next to libcoreclr.so.
-If you run your application out of the publish directory, you can copy it into the directory that you just created during step # 1.
-If you run your application using the dotnet CLI, then you likely need to copy it to /usr/share/dotnet/shared/Microsoft.NETCore.App/<Version> where <Version> is the version number of CoreCLR.
-This should match the version number in the path to crossgen from step # 1.

-Now, traces containing apps that were run on the updated runtime should contain framework-level symbols.
-To view the trace with framework-level symbols, you will need to use PerfView.
-Details on using PerfView to view a trace are available below in this document.
+   >```

+Once you have done this, perfcollect will use crossgen to include framework symbols.
+The warning that perfcollect used to issue should go away.
+This only has to be one once per machine (until you update your runtime).

 # Collecting in a Docker Container #
 Perfcollect can be used to collect data for an application running inside a Docker container.
 The main thing to know is that collecting a trace requires elevated privileges because the [default seccomp profile](https://docs.docker.com/engine/security/seccomp/) blocks a required syscall - perf_events_open.